 “Come on…let’s get you to the bathroom…” Adrian hadn’t made it out of the aisle before she hurled some more molten bodily fluids.

 Adrian slowly shuffled out of the ladies room looking pale, disoriented and confused.
-Beckett was clicking away at that clicker of his…sending out an exterterrestial APB…if you will, as Adrian moved forward – staring through Beckett:
+Beckett was clicking away at that clicker of his…sending out an extraterrestrial APB…if you will, as Adrian moved forward – staring through Beckett:

 “They don’t want us together.
 The lady at the sandwich shop – with the eyes…they don’t want us together…” Adrian slumped into Beckett’s arms – passed out.
 Beckett picked her up and started hurrying her out of the movie theatre.
-Looking for the cab, which he had assumed would arrive for him, was curiously nowhere to be found.
-So – he started walking in the direction of the hotel.
+Looking for a cab, which he had assumed would arrive for him, was curiously nowhere to be found.
+So he started walking in the direction of the hotel.

 Twenty minutes later – exhausted – arms stretched out in pain, Beckett arrived back at the Crowne Plaza Hotel.
 An attendant, realizing she and Beckett were the high spenders staying there, immediately moved in to help Beckett get her to their suite.